Burnt coils. Spilt e-liquid. Leaking tanks.

 11. Making mistakes when filling

 Vape tanks are getting easier and easier to fill.
 The main thing to remember is that when you’re filling, do not get e-liquid down the centre tube of a tank.
-Most modern tanks are top-fill and have a hole in the side of the top through which you fill e-liquid.
+Most modern tanks are now top-fill and have a hole in the side of the top through which you fill e-liquid.
+Some, such as the Vaporesso Degree, have a valve which makes it even easier to fill.
 If unsure, check the instructions that comes with your tank, or check out the video below.

 12. Not changing the coil regularly enough